valerie2012/JSWebDemo/LEARNING.md

 I came errors during troubleshooting of Javascript but i forgot to write it down.
 As i was busy debugging the errors.

 Alot of times spent on researching errors online and do step by step troubleshooting to find the root cause.

+When come to Javscript development, we got to think in "Modules".
+It helps in troubleshooting Javascript codes.